 The function of the State HUB Program is to assist certified minority and woman-owned businesses in bidding for contracts and open market purchases with Texas State agencies, including institutions of higher education.
-HUB owners represent economically disadvantaged persons of a qualifying group (Black Americans, Hispanic Americans, Native Americans, Asian Pacific Americans, and American Women).
+HUB owners represent economically disadvantaged persons of a qualifying group (Black Americans, Hispanic Americans, Native Americans, Asian Pacific Americans, American Women, and Disabled Veterans).
 Texas Woman’s University is committed to maximizing the opportunity for HUB firms to provide goods and services needed to support the University.

 In an effort to meet or exceed the State’s annual goals for HUB participation, TWU has established the following objectives: